kevinl95/OriginFinder/README.md

 ## Note

-This project utilizes Kendo UI Free Components.
-Please ensure compliance with Progress® Kendo UI® licensing terms when contributing or deploying.
+This project utilizes KendoReact free components.
+Please ensure compliance with Progress KendoReact licensing terms when contributing or deploying.